picmi/help/docs/business/article/inviting-for-jobs.md

 7. Optionally a personal message can be added
     * Click **Add Personal Message**
     * Enter a message to be included in invite (note: existing messages can be reused from **Show Existing**)
-8. Click <span class="mdi mdi-account-eye-outline">Preview Email Invite</span> at anytime to view the email that will be sent
+8. Click :::icon account-eye-outline Preview Email Invite::: at anytime to view the email that will be sent
 9. When you are ready, click **Send**

 Back in the list you can watch the process of the email being sent